httpwg/http-extensions/README.md

-## Draft HTTP Extension Specifications
+## Current Draft HTTP Extension Specifications

 This is the working area for the [IETF HTTP Working Group](https://httpwg.github.io/) draft extensions.
 Currently, this includes: